 When we become enslaved by a particular emotion, like guilt, fear or love, or feel that we can’t control our feelings, it is often because we are not paying attention to our thoughts.
 Even if we do stop and think, the emotion persuades us that alternative viewpoints aren’t valid (they don’t fit), so the voice of reason can’t make itself heard.

 Emotions generate a false logic that edits thought and impressions to interpret events.
+Call it ’emotional logic’ or ‘the logic of emotion’, either way, it causes mayhem.
 It uses emotional thinking which dictates a course of action.

 There is little actual thought involved in the process – though you may well fill in the gaps later with thinking that justifies your behaviour – because emotional thinking tends to be ‘knee-jerk’ and without reflection.